powerfulseal/powerfulseal/docs/5_setup.md

 ## Minikube

-It's easy to use `minikube` with the `seal`.
+It's easy to use `minikube` with the Seal.
 It should run well on the default settings.
 If you choose to use SSH access, you're going to need these options:

 ```sh
 --ssh-allow-missing-host-keys \